ishkin/SAX/Conbots/ICMI22/README.md

 # XGboost classifier for engagement in motor learning

+## The code
-The code contains two functions:
+The code contains two functions: predict_from_existing_model, and train_new_model

-predict_from_existing_model
+### The predict_from_existing_model function

-  This functions upload the pre-trained XGboost classifer and use it to predict the given test set.
+The functions upload the pre-trained XGboost classifer and use it to predict the given test set.

-  Function input
+Input
   1.  pre-trained model
   2.  numpy matrix of the test data.
 The rows of the matrix are the samples while the columns represents the sensors featers The last column is the lable - the level of engadgment